Brucephalus/Textbooks/Prosocial.md

 The strongest men aren’t the ones with the best comebacks.
 They’re the ones who walk away without apology, because they’ve got bigger fights to win.
 Not against people—against weakness, against chaos, against mediocrity.
 You don’t need to win every verbal spar.
 You need to _win your life_.
 And that means leaving behind the noise and rising toward what actually builds you.

 Strength isn’t about how many people you can outargue.
 It’s about how few can _derail you_.
 Walking away isn’t retreat—it’s recalibration.
 It’s saying, _“I know where I’m going, and this isn’t it.”_

-Expansion of Topic **8.2.2.1 The Cost of a Pyrrhic Victory** results in meaningful, non-speculative substance and is within scope.

 #### 8.2.2 Walking Away to Win Long-Term